-- May: More than 40 students and professionals working in sustainability and education participated in a Meet Up organized by the Friends of the Earth Charter NL and Wageningen University.
+- May: More than 40 students and professionals working in sustainability and education participated in a Meet Up organized by the Friends of the Earth Charter and Wageningen University.
 There is a blog report and there is a series of images of my workshop in the Arboretum during the event.
 My lecture title: “The relevance of arts-based practice and connecting to nature in an age of climate fear.”

 - May: Breakfast presentation Art & awareness: making sense in an age of climate fear at the Bloom Sustainability festival in Uppsala, Sweden.
 Workshop with clay (“Missing links”) on the Gamla Torget town square of Uppsala.